leangjia/blender_docs/manual/modeling/modifiers/generate/triangulate.rst

 Minimum Vertices
    Minimum number of vertices a face must have to be triangulated.
-   For example, setting this value to 5, will prevent triangulation of :term:`quads <quad>` and only triangulate :term:`N-gons <N-gon>`.
+   For example, setting this value to 5, will prevent triangulation of :term:`Quads <Quad>` and only triangulate :term:`N-gons <N-gon>`.

 Keep Normals